scalabli/yadig/docs/quickstart.rst

 ``````````````

 A common response format when writing an API is JSON.
 It's easy to get
-started writing such an API with Flask.
+started writing such an API with Citus.
 If you return a ``dict`` from a
 view, it will be converted to a JSON response.

 .. code-block:: python